orospakr/stream-pump/README.md

 * do the integration tests
 * handle VLC clients
-* make appropriate behavoural descisions for the different user agents as per the spec, such as it is.
+* make appropriate behavoural descisions for the different user agents as per the MMSH spec, such as it is.
+* Warn and fail if fragmented ASF headers (any packets?) arrive
+* Does the MMSH preheader location id field have a appropriate wrap behaviour when it overflows the 32-bits?